Ex-Alabama officer pleads guilty to assaulting detained man

 News outlets report 27-year-old Michael Brandon Smirnoff pleaded guilty Friday to federal excessive force charges.
 He’s set to be sentenced in July.

-A U.S. Department of Justice release says Smirnoff was working as a Tallassee police investigator in March 2016 when took part in the arrest of a man who fled on a four-wheeler.
+A U.S. Department of Justice release says Smirnoff was working as a Tallassee police investigator in March 2016 when he took part in the arrest of a man who fled on a four-wheeler.

-It says the man later surrendered to authorities, laid face down on the ground and was handcuffed.
+It says the man later surrendered to authorities, lay face down on the ground and was handcuffed.
 It says Smirnoff then lifted the man into the air, slammed him into the ground and into the car.
 It’s unclear if the man was injured.